Escorted Tours Through Spain

 & the Three Kings Festival

-Bring in the New Year in Segovia, then celebrate the 'Fiesta of the Three Kings' in Seville.
+Bring in the New Year in Barcelona, then celebrate the 'Fiesta of the Three Kings' in Seville.

 - Leisurely 2 and 3 night stays